Luke-356/Luke-356/README.md

 - 🔥 Pursuing Masters in Computer Science at **Pace University**

-- 🌱 I’m currently learning **Computational statistics** for analyzing large datasets
+- 🌱 I’m currently learning **Artificial Intelligence** for analyzing large datasets

-- 🌟 Passionate about anything that require creativity
+- 🌟 Passionate about frontend development and anything that require creativity

 - 🎨 Also enjoy UI design and UX research